 The Torres Strait Scientific Advisory Committee (TSSAC) is making its annual public call for applications to address research priorities identified for potential funding in 2021-22.

 The TSSAC is a Protected Zone Joint Authority advisory body.
 The TSSAC provides guidance on fisheries related research priorities and assesses proposals for Torres Strait Fisheries research each year.
-Research priorities have been identified by individual fishery Resource Assessment Groups (RAGs), Working Groups (WG) and Management Advisory Committees (MACs).
+Research priorities have been identified by individual fishery Resource Assessment Groups (RAGs) and Working Groups (WG).

 Research funding proposals are assessed in two stages by the TSSAC, through pre-proposals, then successful applicants will be asked to submit full proposals.
 As limited funding is available, applicants are encouraged to apply for projects relating directly to the scopes provided as a priority.